fdifrison/java-persistence/README.md

 * `CollectionRecreateAction`
 * `EntityDeleteAction`

-This implies that, the order of operations defined at the application level is not what then hibernate executes, unless we force a flush.
-For example if we remove an entity with a unique column and in the same context we create a new one with the same value for that unique field, we will incur in a `ConstrainViolationException` since as seen above, the delete action is the last executed by hibernate action queues, therefore he will try to create the new entity before deleting the older one.
-The solution would be or to flush right after the calling of the remove (wrong approach) or to make hibernate fire an update statement by simply changing the existing entity instead of deleting it and recreating it.
+This implies that, the order of operations defined at the application level is not what then Hibernate executes, unless we force a flush.
+For example if we remove an entity with a unique column and in the same context we create a new one with the same value for that unique field, we will incur in a `ConstrainViolationException` since as seen above, the delete action is the last executed by Hibernate action queues, therefore he will try to create the new entity before deleting the older one.
+The solution would be or to flush right after the calling of the remove (wrong approach) or to make Hibernate fire an update statement by simply changing the existing entity instead of deleting it and recreating it.

 **N.B avoiding manual flush we delay the connection acquisition and consequently reduce the transaction response time**